avilabiel/clean-architecture-node-js/README.md

 By doing this simple project, I discovered some answers for my questions:

 - WIP
+- Why Unit Tests are better than Integration?

 ### What is a good workflow to write good automated tests without losing productivity?